My Approach to Psychotherapy

 As a psychotherapist I work with you to break negative emotional cycles and support you to open up to fresh information about yourself, the world and your options for relating to both.
 My intention as a psychotherapist is to help you engage in your life, with your family and community in a fulfilling and vital way long after therapy is completed.

-In my work with adults and couples, I offer an approach that integrates psychodynamic therapy, expressive arts, somatic therapy and contemplative practices.
+In my work with adults and couples, I offer an approach that integrates psychodynamic therapy, parts work, somatic-based trauma therapy, contemplative practices and expressive arts.
 To create long lasting healthy change, tending to our somatic (body) reactions, as well as our mental and emotional responses, can help us heal more fully.
 The body and the mind each have their specific ways of reacting to stress and trauma.
 And both play an important role in how we are able to move through distress towards self-regulation and healing.
 Investigating both in session can connect you to your fullest potential for positive change.
 Depending on your particular needs I may use a combination of therapeutic approaches including: psychodynamic, somatic, parts work, Jungian, humanistic, contemplative psychology and cognitive behavioral.

 There are many ways we can work together in a therapy session.
-Depending on your needs and sensitivities, I may suggest we investigate your thoughts and feelings by talking, drawing, writing, working with clay, painting, looking at your dreams, meditation, movement, or focusing on your body awareness.
+Depending on your needs and sensitivities, I may suggest we investigate your thoughts and feelings by drawing, writing, working with clay, and painting.
 I may make some suggestions as to possible tools we can use, but it is always up to you to decide what feels right in the moment.

 I welcome working with diversity in its many forms as I was brought up in an environment influenced by two different cultures and religious backgrounds.
 Respecting different perspectives and traditions is an important part of my approach to individual and couples therapy.